javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     say("John"); // Hello, John
     ```-->

-Here's the picture of Lexical Environments when the execution is inside `say("John")`, at the line labelled with an arrow:

 ![lexical environment](lexical-environment-simple.png)

-During the function call we have two Lexical Environments: the inner one (for the function call) and the outer one (global):
+So, during the function call we have two Lexical Environments: the inner one (for the function call) and the outer one (global):

 - The inner Lexical Environment corresponds to the current execution of `say`.

     It has a single variable: `name`, the function argument.
 We called `say("John")`, so the value of `name` is `"John"`.
 - The outer Lexical Environment is the global Lexical Environment.

+    It has `phrase` and the function itself.

-The inner Lexical Environment has the `outer` reference to the outer one.
+The inner Lexical Environment has a reference to the outer one.

-**When code wants to access a variable -- it is first searched for in the inner Lexical Environment, then in the outer one, then the more outer one and so on until the end of the chain.**
+**When the code wants to access a variable -- the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the end of the chain.**

 If a variable is not found anywhere, that's an error in strict mode.
 Without `use strict`, an assignment to an undefined variable creates a new global variable, for backwards compatibility.

 Let's see how the search proceeds in our example:

 - When the `alert` inside `say` wants to access `name`, it finds it immediately in the function Lexical Environment.
-- When it wants to access `phrase`, then there is no `phrase` locally, so it follows the `outer` reference and finds it globally.
+- When it wants to access `phrase`, then there is no `phrase` locally, so it follows the reference to the enclosing Lexical Environment and finds it there.

 ![lexical environment lookup](lexical-environment-simple-lookup.png)